7 Reasons Why Self-Care Is Essential For Your Mental Health

 The result of ignoring self-care?
 You end up exhausted, mentally drained, and likely more than a little bit overwhelmed.

 In reality, it’s quite the opposite.
 You’re able to give your best when you feel your best.
-Self-care provides you with ample energy, and it makes you more effective and efficient in all aspects of your life.
+Self-care provides you with ample energy, making you more effective and efficient in all aspects of your life.

 What is Self-Care?